 If you don't, the creditor or collector might be able to get a judgment against you on an otherwise unenforceable debt.
 Again, a statute of limitations usually doesn't eliminate the debt; it just limits the collector's ability to win a court case.
 But you still might get collection letters or calls about a debt even if the statute of limitations has expired.

 If a debt collector contacts you about an old, time-barred debt, be very careful in what you say to the bill collector.
-If you say or sign anything that might be considered an acknowledgement of the validity of the debt (meaning, you agree that you owe that debt even if the statute of limitations to sue has expired), then you may have revived, waived, or extended the statute of limitations.
+If you say or sign anything that might be considered an acknowledgment of the validity of the debt—that is, you agree that you owe that debt even if the statute of limitations to sue has expired—then you might have revived, waived, or extended the statute of limitations.

-If you are unsure whether the debt has expired under your state's statute of limitations, and you ask the debt collector if that debt is time-barred, the FDCPA requires that the collector tell the truth.
-If the debt is time-barred, but the debt collector has threatened to sue you or take other legal action to pressure you into settling that debt, then it may have violated the FDCPA; the FDCPA prohibits debt collectors from threatening legal action on a time-barred debt.
+If you're unsure whether the debt has expired under your state's statute of limitations, and you ask the debt collector if that debt is time-barred, the Fair Debt Collection Practices Act (FDCPA) requires that the collector tell the truth.
+If the debt is time-barred, but the debt collector has threatened to sue you or take other legal action to pressure you into settling that debt, then it probably violated the FDCPA; the FDCPA prohibits debt collectors from threatening legal action on a time-barred debt.

 In addition, if the debt collector lied to you about the age of the debt and whether it had expired under the statute of limitations, then it might have also violated the FDCPA.

 If you're contacted about an old, time-barred debt, you should take a look at your credit report.
 Often, bill collectors or creditors report negative information about the debt as if it's recent information, which might be a violation of the Fair Credit Reporting Act.